adriannier/tunnel/README.md

 UsePAM no
 GatewayPorts yes
 ```
-- The option `GatewayPorts yes` is particularly important
+- The option `GatewayPorts yes` is particularly important so you can access tunneled ports on the SSH server

 ## Development notes